-Providence refers to the individual care and attention that Hashem exercises on a personal level for each of us (also known as “hashgachah pratis”).
+Providence refers to the individual care and attention that Hashem exercises on a personal level for each of us.
+This phenomenon is also known as “hashgachah pratis” (individual attention).
 This attention to each of His creatures is symbolized by the Ananei Hakavod, the Clouds of Glory, that accompanied and protected Klal Yisrael thoughout the 40 years of their wandering in the Midbar.
 We celebrate this care during the yom tov of Sukkos when we leave our permanent homes and take up residence in the temporary structures that correspond to the Ananei Hakavod.

 But there are times in life when we feel discouraged by events that seem to be going against us.
 We feel like the lonely widow who is at the mercy of a dishonest landowner.
 Why is he being so greedy and inconsiderate?
 Instead of being satisfied with his grand mansion, he takes unfair advantage over the struggling widow by stealing her land.

 So, the message of Mishlei is not to lose hope.
 Hashem is watching over us and will surely see to it that justice is done, even if it is in an unexpected way.
 The impressive mansion with which the arrogant landowner flaunts his wealth will

 ultimately be demolished.
 The poor widow will not be forgotten.
 The boundary of her property will be affirmed, and she will dwell securely under Hashem’s protection.

 Similarly, all of us are under the providential care of Hashem and we can trust that He will be there for us at the right time and the right place.

 כה = בֵּית גֵּאִים יִסַּח ה‘ וְיַצֵּב גְּבוּל אַלְמָנָה

 (25) Hashem will demolish the house of the arrogant,

 and He will affirm the boundary of the widow.